imanabr77/CI-CD-with-Monitoring-DevSecops/TMDB/TMDB.md

-Login in site TMDB and get APIKEY for CI/CD pipline.
+Login in site TMDB and get APIKEY for CI/CD pipeline.